mercure-imaging/mercure/docs/usage.rst

 .. note:: If you stop a service, it might take a short moment until the service goes down.
 This is because the services have been designed to finish the active series before terminating.

-If you followed the Hermes installation instructions, then only the bookkeeper service has been started so far.
+If you followed the mercure installation instructions, then only the bookkeeper service has been started so far.
 All other services should be red when you login for the first time.
 Therefore, you should now go ahead and start all services.

-.. tip:: If you don't want to use the web interface, you can also manually control the Hermes services from the command line.
-This can be done with the command "systemctl start -u hermes_router.service" (in this example for the routing service).
+.. tip:: If you don't want to use the web interface, you can also manually control the mercure services from the command line.
+This can be done with the command "systemctl start -u mercure_router.service" (in this example for the routing service).
 You can find the names of the individual services in the files "/configuration/services.json".

 The Overview page also shows you the disk space available in the folder for buffering the incoming DICOM files.
 If this bar turns yellow or red, make sure to free up disk space as the router will not be able to receiver images if the disk is completely full.